top of page

 Menu at playgroup (subject to change):

-a plate of raw cut vegetables and fruit plate accompanies every meal
+a plate of raw cut vegetables and fruit accompanies every meal

 Monday Homemade bread and vegetable soup